Okay, I just want to put something out there…

-Just like learning to walk and talk, it might seem as straightforward as breathing once we can do it, but it’s still something we all have to learn and it takes time, persistence and a massive dollop of support to get it right.
+Just like learning to walk and talk, it might seem as straightforward once we can do it, but it’s still something we all have to learn and it takes time, persistence and a massive dollop of support to get it right.

 I’ve had two children and two very different breastfeeding experiences.